 You are encouraged to inform IDEA if you or your child are experiencing homelessness.
 School staff can share resources with you that may be able to assist you and your family.

-For more information on services for homeless students, please contact Heather Pardo at (956)377-8000.
+For more information on services for homeless students, please contact the School Counselor.
+You may also contact Karla Tobias, Student Empowerment Team Project Manager at (956) 272-8710, karla.tobias@ideapublicschools.org.

 Teacher Qualifications